-the systematic and controlled clearance of hazardous areas where the threat is known not to contain mines.
+the systematic and controlled clearance of hazardous areas where they are known not to contain mines.

 benchmark

 in the context of humanitarian demining, the term refers to ... a fixed point of reference used to locate a marked and recorded hazard or hazardous area.
 It should normally be located a short distance outside the hazardous area.